babel/website/docs/plugin-proposal-class-static-block.md

 sidebar_label: proposal-class-static-block
 ---

-A class with a static block will be transfromed to a static private property, whose initializer is the static block wrapped in an IIAFE (Immediate invoked arrow function expression).
+A class with a static block will be transformed into a static private property, whose initializer is the static block wrapped in an IIAFE (immediate invoked arrow function expression).

 ## Example